django-cms/django-cms-mgmt/work contribution/work groups.md

 ## Join a workgroup

-1. Check out the [workgroup list](https://docs.google.com/spreadsheets/d/1gfI8IKz84u-YvE61eePCD-lAbn1haghOiqkvSdO-1yg/edit#gid=0) and choose a topic you want to work on.
+1. Check out the [workgroup list](https://www.django-cms.org/en/join-work-group) and select a group you want to join
-2. Add your name to the contributor column.
+2. Click on [join](https://www.django-cms.org/en/sign-up-work-contribution/) and fill out the registration form
-3. Contact Nicolai via Email (nicolai@django-cms.org), our Community Manager and he will guide you through the next steps.
+3. Get contacted by our Community Manager who will guide you through the next steps.

 ## Create a workgroup